aspose-pdf/Aspose.PDF-Documentation/php-java/advanced-operations/working-with-forms/acroforms/modifing-form/_index.md

 ## Get/Set FieldLimit

-The FormEditor class SetFieldLimit method allows you to set a field limit, the maximum number of characters that can be entered into a field.
+This code demonstrates the usage of the [Document](https://reference.aspose.com/pdf/java/com.aspose.pdf/Document) class to open a document, retrieve a form field, set its maximum length, retrieve the maximum length with 'setMaxLen', and 'getMaxLen' methods.

 ```php